 TOBY - a part of our Heartland family since early 2008, our little Toby was as sweet as can be.
-I could probably count with my fingers the number of times we were lucky enough to get a kiss from him, as he preferred to gently paw or sniff at at your face .....like butterfly kisses!
+I could probably count on my fingers the number of times we were lucky enough to get a kiss from him, as he preferred to gently paw or sniff at our faces . . . like butterfly kisses!
 He loved being outside in the yard and almost always grabbed a toy on his way out to take with him.
 He was known as our peeping tom as his favorite thing to do was to sit at the privacy fence and peek through the spaces between the slats into the next yard.